Daschle-Newberry/Verlet-Simulation/README.md

 ## Why Verlet?

-The Verlet integration is an incredibly cheap way to simulate physics based off a particles current and previous positions.
-You can calculate an objects new position based on the following equation:
+The Verlet integration is an incredibly cheap way to simulate physics based off a particle's current and previous positions.
+You can calculate an object's new position based on the following equation:

 ![Alt](https://github.com/user-attachments/assets/afdfa095-b12f-422b-a051-7af170b18db9 "vertletintegrationequation.png")